-Reparations in the US have been called for since they were promised but never actualised in the aftermath of the Civil War.
+Reparations in the US have been called for since they were promised but never actualized in the aftermath of the Civil War.
 It is true however that the momentum behind the movement has waxed and waned in its nearly 160-year history.
-Of course, there are notable periods that garner more support for reparations than others, as in the civil rights, Black Power and Black Lives Matter movements.
-A major reason for this is that as reparation for slavery was never actualised after the Civil War, the US still owes a debt to the descendants of formerly enslaved people.
-There were multiple attempts to realise land redistribution by the Sherman Special Field Order No 15 244, Howard Circular Order No 13 245 and many debates within Congress after the Civil War.
-However, most of the four million formerly enslaved people were left without tillable land.
-Many freed people remained on their former plantations as sharecroppers, while others moved to the north or cities within the south that were urbanising at the time.
+Of course, there are notable periods that garner more support for reparations than others, as in the Civil Rights, Black Power, and Black Lives Matter movements.
+A major reason for this is that as reparation for slavery was never actualized after the Civil War, the US still owes a debt to the descendants of formerly enslaved people.
+There were multiple attempts to realize land redistribution by the Sherman Special Field Order No. 15, Howard Circular Order No. 13, and many debates within Congress after the Civil War.
+However, most of the 4 million formerly enslaved people were left without tillable land.
+Many freed people remained on their former plantations as sharecroppers, while others moved to the north or cities within the South that were urbanizing at the time.
 As a result, the call for land redistribution ceased to be the primary demand of freed people.
-However, its failure remained to be seen as a debt owed, and this perception has lasted through the civil rights movement and even to today.
-This debt would go on to be mentioned by Dr Martin Luther King Ir and the Black National Economic Conference in 1969.
+However, its failure remained to be seen as a debt owed, and this perception has lasted through the Civil Rights Movement and even to today (Biondi, 2003, p.
+256).
+This debt would go on to be mentioned by Dr. Martin Luther King Jr. and the Black National Economic Conference in 1969 (Scott, 2020, p.
+66).